– Hashtag – A hashtag is the pound or number sign (#) placed in front of a keyword or phrase to make it clickable and searchable. Hashtags only work with letters & numbers – no spaces between words. Hashtags are not case sensitive. Use them consistently in your posts to help classify them with major

 Digital Marketing – A collective phrase that includes email, mobile, Internet, content, social media, marketing automation – basically anything done on a digital device.

 Ding – What Google will do to your website if you try to cheat the search engine with black hat tactics.
 Basically, Google will either flag your site as spam and/or demote it.
+If you get dinged, no body will be able to find you.
+Learn proper SEO.

 Direct Messaging (DM) (Twitter) – A private message between two Twitter users.
 You have the ability to allow anyone to DM you, however, that opens you up to spammers.
 Otherwise, both users need to be following each other before you can DM.